jasonjmcghee/rem/README.md

 Looking at this code and grimacing?
 Want to help turn this project into something awesome?
 Please contribute.
 I haven't written Swift since 2017.
 I'm sure you'll write better code than me.

-Please look at https://github.com/jasonjmcghee/rem/issues/3 and if you _didn't_ experience anything let us know!
-If you can help solve it, please do!

 ---

 I think the idea of recording everything you see has the potential to change how we interact